Not currently accepting new clients.

 • Maintaining self-care

-Our therapists get it, we understand the weight put on mamas.
-Schedule a free consultation today, so we can see how partnering with one of our therapists can help!
+As a therapist, I get it and I understand the weight put on women, especially mamas.
+Schedule a free consultation today, so we can see how Your Story Rewritten can help!

-We'll explore activities that bring you joy and fulfillment, giving you a break from the stress of life and boosting your mood in the process including mindfulness and relaxation.
-Our therapists are equipped to teach you simple techniques to help you stay grounded in the present moment, even when things feel overwhelming.
+We also explore activities that bring joy and fulfillment—giving you a break from stress and boosting your mood.
+This can include mindfulness practices and relaxation strategies.
+I teach simple techniques to stay grounded in the present moment, even when life feels overwhelming.

 If you have more questions have a look at the FAQ page or reach out.

 • Ideally, therapy starts weekly and decreases as the relationship between you and your therapist develops and goals are met.
-Of course, our therapists meet you where you are and create a personalized schedule that works best for you.
+Of course, I will meet you where you are and create a personalized schedule that works best for you.

 • This is an excellent question.
 Therapy lasts on average 6 months to a year.
 However, it depends on goals being worked on, level of commitment and effort spent in and outside of the therapy office.
 Some clients choose to stay in therapy for as short a period as possible, meeting their initial goals and ending the service.
 Others stay in therapy for years choosing to work on new goals as progress is made.